juliarunkle/EEP-Project-2-Harriette-Chick/README.md

 # EEP 153 Project 2 (Harriette Chick)

-## Topics and Goals

 ## Population(s) of Interest
-UC Berkeley students who rely on groceries vs UC Berkeley students who rely on food from campus restaurants
+UC Berkeley students who rely on groceries vs UC Berkeley students who rely on food from campus restaurants.
+Specifically looking at males and females ages 19-30.
+Excluding dining halls, where students use a different form of currency (meal swipes), and off-campus restaurants.

 ## Questions of Interest
 - What is the minimum cost subsistence diet for students at UC Berkeley who buy groceries and those who eat at campus restaurants?